courtois-neuromod/cneuromod_docs/source/DATASETS.md

 ## BIDS

-All functional and anatomical data has been formated in [BIDS](https://bids.neuroimaging.io/), for more information visit the Brain Imaging Data Structure documentation [site](https://bids-specification.readthedocs.io/en/stable/).
+All functional and anatomical data has been formatted in [BIDS](https://bids.neuroimaging.io/), for more information visit the Brain Imaging Data Structure documentation [site](https://bids-specification.readthedocs.io/en/stable/).
 Some of the files do not follow the main BIDS convention:
 - Anatomical sequences with multiple contrasts are following [BEP001](https://bids.neuroimaging.io/bep001).
 - Spinal cord imaging use Body Part tag proposed in [BEP025](https://bids.neuroimaging.io/bep025) (`bp-cspine`) to allow to distinguish them from brain anatomical images acquired with the same contrasts.